canonical/ubuntu-core-docs/docs/how-to-guides/container-deployment/run-a-docker-container.md

 Ubuntu Core is made up entirely of snap packages.
 To run Docker containers, you need to have the Docker Engine installed as a snap.

-This page assumes that you have installed Ubuntu Core via a [pre-built image](/tutorials/try-pre-built-images/index) and would like to install the Docker Engine and run containers from the command line.
+This page assumes that you have installed Ubuntu Core via a {ref}`pre-built image <ref-index_try-pre-built-images>` and would like to install the Docker Engine and run containers from the command line.

 ## Install Docker Engine
 After logging into the Ubuntu Core device, install the Docker Engine snap by running: